-Core consumer prices in the United States, excluding volatile items such as food and energy, rose 0.2 percent month-over-month in October 2018, following a 0.1 percent increase in September and matching market expectations.
-It is the highest monthly core inflation rate since July.
-The shelter index went up 0.2 percent, and the indexes for used cars and trucks (2.6%), the indexes for medical care (0.2%), household furnishings and operations (0.3%), motor vehicle insurance (0.5%), and tobacco (1.3%) all rose.
-The indexes for communication (-0.4%), new vehicles (-0.2%), and recreation (-0.1%) all declined.
-Year-on-year, core inflation eased to 2.1 percent in October from 2.2 percent in September, hitting its lowest level since April and below estimates of 2.2 percent.
-Core Consumer Prices in the United States averaged 124.56 Index Points from 1957 until 2018, reaching an all time high of 258.94 Index Points in October of 2018 and a record low of 28.50 Index Points in January of 1957.
+US core consumer prices, excluding volatile items such as food and energy, increased 0.2 percent month-over-month in December 2018, the same pace as in November and in line with market expectations.
+Prices increases were seen in shelter; recreation; medical care; and household furnishings and operations.
+Meanwhile, the indexes for airline fares; used cars and trucks; and motor vehicle insurance dropped.
+Core Consumer Prices in the United States averaged 124.92 Index Points from 1957 until 2018, reaching an all time high of 260.03 Index Points in December of 2018 and a record low of 28.50 Index Points in January of 1957.

 Core Consumer Prices in the United States is expected to be 261.96 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Core Consumer Prices in the United States to stand at 265.45 in 12 months time.
 In the long-term, the United States Core Consumer Prices is projected to trend around 277.26 Index Points in 2020, according to our econometric models.